BSc Specialization Application: Introduction

 Eligible students are required to apply for a specialization.
 Students with specializations experience the following advantages:

-• Since departments prioritize course seats for students in their own specializations, students without a specialization may have a harder time getting into courses.
+• Since departments prioritize course seats for students in their own specializations, students without a specialization may have a harder time getting into some courses.

 Step 2 - Frequently Asked Questions